the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Castle Doctrine no longer adds +25% city strength to defensive buildings (this bonus has been moved to the Homeland Defense Initiative national wonder), but receives part of the old finisher bonus and gives free Walls in your first 4 cities.
 It also adds +1 Happiness per 10 population in all of your cities and does not require a garrison for this bonus.
 		- Differential Rationing's bonus was moved all the way back to Harmony and it now receives Centralization's effect.
 		- Centralization now requires Differential Rationing and adds +1 Culture to every specialist in the capital and +10% Production towards building construction in the capital.
-		- Planned Economy and Parallel Markets now only require Centralization.
+		- Parallel Markets now only requires Centralization.
-		- Planned Economy's +33% Production to the Council is replaced with +33% Water and it no longer boosts city growth.
+		- Planned Economy replaced with Endurance Programme, which adds +25% Water to the Council and +1 of the respective yields to active Farmers, Engineers and Merchants.
-		- The finisher bonus is buffed to a +15% growth bonus (though it also now requires a garrison to be active), and allows purchasing Great Farmers with Faith (moved here from Naturalism's finisher).
+		- The finisher bonus is buffed to a +15% growth bonus and allows purchasing Great Farmers with Faith (moved here from Naturalism's finisher).
 	- Expansionism
 		- The opener is buffed to reduce the Water cost of tile purchases by 25%.
 		- Citizen Militia and Courier Service have been swapped in the tree; the former policy is also buffed to award a free Worker.
 	- Sovereignty
 		- The opener bonus loses the Culture from Barbarian kills and gains Doctrine's old Culture per kill bonus against all Military units.
         - Discipline loses its old effect completely and now boosts unit production by 20%.
-        - Doctrine now starts the war economy earlier than before; the Culture per kill becomes Water per kill, and it adds yields to the Barracks (+2 Production/Culture).
+        - Doctrine now starts the war economy earlier than before; the Culture per kill becomes Water per kill, and it adds yields to the Barracks (+2 Production/Water/Culture).
         - Autocracy adjusted to award +2 Culture, +3 Happiness from garrisoned units and move the double Slaves bonus to Spoils of War.
         - Military Tradition's bonus of double military unit gift rate from Military CS while allies at war is moved to the finisher bonus and it now gives a 10% Strength bonus to Land units.
         - Triumph receives the old finisher of reduced upgrade costs.